maaaaz/kalicustom/README.md

 - See https://github.com/maaaaz/Kalicustom/releases
 - Releases are hosted on `archive.org` (https://archive.org/details/@maaaaz/) because:
   - `archive.org` accept larger files than the Github release feature one (2 GB, which is not enough)
-  - `archive.org` provide multiple downloading capacities: direct download, torrent etc.
+  - `archive.org` provide multiple useful downloading capabilities: direct download, torrent etc.
   - `archive.org` is an awesome project
-- Release file are **7 GB compressed | 25 GB decompressed**
+- Release files are **7 GB compressed | 25 GB decompressed**

 Changelog
 ---------